 About me

-I have a private practice in Keynsham, which is easily accessible by public transport from both Bristol and Bath, and I offer a shorter, free introductory phone consultation to help you decide whether you would like to work with me.
-I offer both short and long-term work.
+I am based in Keynsham, which is easily accessible by public transport from both Bristol and Bath and I offer a shorter, free introductory phone consultation to help you decide whether you would like to work with me.
+I work with clients both short and long-term.

 How counselling can help